broeneatsdinner/Dinner-Lab-Wiki/Bug-Branches.md

 If your pull request was closed (not merged), you should be notified by the Build Master with a reason why your pull request was closed, and suggestions on how to fix it.
 When you're ready to resume work on the bug branch, follow these steps:

-1. In your GitHub GUI, switch to the `release` branch
+1. In your GitHub GUI, switch to your existing `bug-[bug number]` branch
-2. Create a new branch off of `release `, called `bug-[bug number]`
-  - For example, if the bug is UT-380, then a branch called `bug-ut-380` works great
-3. Work on that bug
+2. Make the necessary modifications
-4. When you feel that work is complete:
+3. When work is complete:
-  - Create a pull request to have `bug-[bug number]` merged into `release`
+ 1. Create a pull request to have `bug-[bug number]` merged into `release`
-  - The title of the pull request should be formatted like "UT-380: Description of Bug"
+ 2. The title of the pull request should be formatted like "UT-380: Description of Bug"
-  - If the pull request fixes two or more bugs at once, the title of the pull request should be formatted like "UT-380 UT-385: Description of the Bug"
+ 3. If the pull request fixes two or more bugs at once, the title of the pull request should be formatted like "UT-380 UT-385: Description of the Bug"

-The above being said, in your GitHub GUI, you know the little area that’s a dropdown to switch branches?
-Immediately to the left of that is an icon that lets you create a new branch off of the current branch.
-For bug fixes, just make sure you're working off of `release` branch first.

 ***